 Saoirse Ronan is the favorite here.
 “Lady Bird” was such an outstanding movie and we wouldn’t be upset if it won all the awards.
 But, we’d be cool with any of these actresses winning this award, except maybe Meryl Streep.
 Sorry Meryl, we love you, but you don’t need another Oscar.

-While Christopher and Jordan think Guillermo del Toro will win, they would love to see Greta Gerwig honored for her genius directing of “Lady Bird.”
-For a long time Best Picture and Best Director always went together, according to Christopher; but more and more, they’re going to different nominees.
+While Kristopher and Jordan think Guillermo del Toro will win, they would love to see Greta Gerwig honored for her genius directing of “Lady Bird.”
+For a long time Best Picture and Best Director always went together, according to Kristopher; but more and more, they’re going to different nominees.
 It seems like when there’s two really good candidates for Best Picture, they’ll give one Best Picture and other Best Director.
 They think if “The Shape of Water” doesn’t win Best Picture, Guillermo del Toro might win Best Director instead.

 That brings us to who is going to win Best Picture.
 The nominees are “Call Me by Your Name,” “Darkest Hour,” “Dunkirk,” “Get Out,” “Lady Bird,” “Phantom Thread,” “The Post,” “The Shape of Water” and “Three Billboards Outside Ebbing, Missouri.”
 That’s a lot of choices.

 “Darkest Hour,” “Dunkirk,” “The Post” are the most Oscar-y Oscar movies, meaning they’re intense, dramatic and based on real things.
-But, Christopher thinks “Three Billboards” might win for reflecting some themes of current events.
+But, Kristopher thinks “Three Billboards” might win for reflecting some themes of current events.
 On the other hand, Justin thinks it might be “Shape of Water” because it’s an escape from those events.